Waldemar Pabst: Anti-communism

-Under the order of General Erich Ludendorff, Pabst joined the Garde-Kavallerie-Schützen-Division in March 1918, late in the war.
+Under the orders of General Erich Ludendorff, Pabst joined the new Guards Cavalry Rifle Division in March 1918, late in the war.
 As chief of general staff, Pabst converted the regiment from cavalry to infantry.
 The regiment would become noted as the fiercest counter-revolutionary force in Germany at the time.

 Pabst first came to prominence during the Communist and left-wing uprisings that immediately followed the war.
 As commander of the rifle guard, Captain Pabst was instrumental in such actions as the recapture of the Vorwärts building on 11–12 January 1919.
 His actions saw him promoted to the role of Chief of Staff, and as such, effectively commander, of the Horse Guards Division, an important Freikorps unit.
 Pabst permitted the summary execution of all individuals caught with a firearm, which resulted in the killing of many civilians and war veterans who were uninvolved in the strike.
 Among those killed was Communist Party leader Leo Jogiches, the former personal partner of murdered revolutionary Rosa Luxemburg.
 Pabst's energetic commitment to the unit, his strong anti-communist feelings, his general distrust of the commanding officers of the army and the fact that de jure commander General von Hoffmann had grown exhausted because of a heart condition meant that Pabst became the focus of the Division and effective leader.
 He saw Bolshevism as a world danger and took part in anti-revolutionary activities across Germany.
 He was also active with Russian émigrés, founding the Russian National Political Committee under the presidency of General Vasily Biskupsky.

 It was Pabst who gave the order that the captured communist leaders Rosa Luxemburg and Karl Liebknecht should be killed, and he would later boast, "I had them executed".
 At the time however, his official report claimed that he had taken them into protective custody but that they had been lost to an angry mob, a story that was quickly dismissed as fabrication.
 However Pabst would later claim that his initial intention had been for Liebknecht to be executed by firing squad as a German but for Luxemburg to be beaten to death by an angry mob as he felt her status as a Jew meant she deserved to die in a pogrom.
-Ultimately however both victims were shot, after being tortured and beaten.
+Ultimately, however, both victims were shot after being tortured and beaten.